Antoni Comín: Life and career

-Comín's family has been involved in politics since the 19th century.
+Comín was born in Barcelona.
+His family has been involved in politics since the 19th century.
 His father, Alfonso Carlos Comín, was a member of Communist PSUC.
 However, his grandfather, Jesús Comín Sagüés, was a Carlist MP during the Second Spanish Republic and contributed to the victory of Francisco Franco in the Spanish Civil War.
 The ancestors of Jesús Comín had also been prominent figures in the Carlist movement.
 Comín has a degree in philosophy and political sciences from the Autonomous University of Barcelona, is a professor of social sciences at ESADE (University Ramon Llull), and member of the Foundation Alfonso Comín and of the Center for the Study of Christianity & Justice.
 He writes periodically for The Ciervo magazine, for El Mundo and participates in the morning radio talk-show program on RAC 1 "El perquè de tot plegat".

 Entering politics

 Antoni Comín i Oliveres is a member of the Fundació Alfonso Comín.
-The figure of Alfonso Comín, one of the most esteemed and charismatic leaders of the democratic opposition to Franco’s dictatorship, is essential to understanding the intellectual and political career of his son, Antoni Comín.
-Alfonso Comín represented the Christian left wing during the fight against Franco’s dictatorship and in the early years of the transition in Spain.
+The figure of Alfonso Comín, one of the most esteemed and charismatic leaders of the democratic opposition to Franco's dictatorship, is essential to understanding the intellectual and political career of his son, Antoni Comín.
+Alfonso Comín represented the Christian left during the fight against Franco's dictatorship and in the early years of the transition in Spain.
 Alfonso Comín was a staunch defender of the values of equality, social justice and Catalan nationalism, and also harboured deep Christian convictions.
 He was also one of the most influential figures in the political thought of Antoni Comín.

-Although his political concerns come from many years back – always in the orbit of left-wing and pro-Catalan political forces – Antoni´s most active militancy period began through his participation in the Alter-globalization movement born of the World Social Forum.
+Although his political concerns come from many years back – always in the orbit of left-wing and pro-Catalan political forces – Antoni's most active militancy period began through his participation in the Alter-globalization movement born of the World Social Forum.

-Between 2003 and 2011, he was part of the progressive, Republican and federal political movement spearheaded by Pasqual Maragall, Ciutadans pel Canvi [Citizens for Change], which brought together sectors of the pro-Catalan left wing, beyond any political affiliation, and which also ran for the elections to the Parliament of Catalonia in coalition with the Partit dels Socialistes [Socialist Party of Catalonia] (PSC).
+Between 2003 and 2011, he was part of the progressive, Republican and federal political movement spearheaded by Pasqual Maragall, Citizens for Change, which brought together sectors of the pro-Catalan left wing, beyond any political affiliation, and which also ran for the elections to the Parliament of Catalonia in coalition with the Socialist Party of Catalonia (PSC).